jSieber7/jSieber7.github.io/_pages/projects.md

 ## Shiny App: Kaggler Survey

-This app is still a work in progress, currently there is a map visualization that compares Kagglers country by country across different attributes.
+This is a small Shiny App that visually describes Kagglers from the Kaggle Survey 2017.

 [Kaggler Shiny App](/shiny/)